leckieje/fair_weather_cyclists/README.md

 ### The Data

-To infer any possible links between ridership and weather, I turned to Citi Bike's [public system data](https://www.citibikenyc.com/system-data) and hourly Integrated Surface Data from the [National Centers for Environmental Information](https://www.ncei.noaa.gov/access/search/index).
+To infer any possible links between ridership and weather, I turned to Citi Bike's [public system data](https://www.citibikenyc.com/system-data) and hourly Integrated Surface Data from the [National Centers for Environmental Information](https://www.ncei.noaa.gov/access/search/index)(NCEI).
 Both datasets are easily accessible via the respective organization's websites, although a public S3 bucket and an API are also available.

 **Citi Bike**

-The entire dataset contains nearly every ride taken in the system since June 2013 (Citi Bike removes trips taken by working staff, trips to/from "test" stations and trips shorter than 60 seconds).
+The entire dataset contains nearly every ride taken in New York City and Jersey City since June 2013 (Citi Bike removes rides taken by working staff and rides shorter than 60 seconds).
 For my test, I focused on 2020, the most recent full year available, with the following specifications:

-  * Nearly every ride taken in New York City during 2020 (Citi Bike removes rides by woking staff and rides shorter than 60 seconds)
+  * Rides taken in New York City
   * 19.5+ million data points.
   * Columns for trip duration, start/end time and date, start/end station, station name/id/lat/long, bike id, user type, gender and birth year.

 **Weather**

 NCEI's Integrated Surface Data is available via its website or an API and comes in a variety of customizable measurements and frequencies.
-For this project, I downloaded:
+For this test, I collected:

   * Hourly data measured at the Central Park weather station for all of 2020.
   * 8,700 + data points after removing weekly/monthly summaries and other non-regular reports.